FallingLights/Teachable-dl/README.md

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.
+(You can also run this script on a windows machine)
 * yt-dlp
     ```sh
   python3 -m pip install -U yt-dlp